ivanjrt/HappyBirthday/Old-TakenOffline.md

-# Due to the http://artii.herokuapp.com/ is not longer online, see the next Readme
+#e http://artii.herokuapp.com/ is not longer online, but you can have an Idea on how to use it

 # HappyBirthday
 ```` Ruby